 In fact, many people turn away from setting traditional goals because the process can be so overwhelming and inflexible.
 The goods news is that even if traditional goal setting is not right for you, there are alternatives that can help you create a new focus and intention in your business for the coming year.
 Here are some alternatives to consider.

 One Word Themes

 Can one word change your life and business for the better?
 Many people say yes.
 Simplifying by choosing one word to become your theme for the year eliminates the pressure and time required to develop a traditional goal and can be easier to stick with all year long.
 This tactic helps you avoid falling into "analysis paralysis" that comes from being overwhelmed with a traditional goal setting process.
-Read more about one word goal setting.
+Read more about one-word goal setting.

 A vision board is a tool that can help you clarify and focus on what you want to accomplish without being crowded by a lot of words.
 You can choose imagery to create a board that has meaning for you and helps you stay on track during the year.

 Backwards Goal Setting

-Backwards goal setting involves starting with a big-picture end goal and working backwards to create to a weekly or even daily task list that gets you closer to your end goal, little by little.
+Backwards goal setting involves starting with a big-picture end goal and working backwards to create a weekly or even daily task list that gets you closer to your end goal, little by little.
 It can be effective because each action is focused on, and directly impacts, the desired end result.

 Agile SMART Goals

 According to Ariane Benefit, Agile SMART goals are based on traditional goals, but they convert a SMART goal from one that is rigid into one that is more flexible, customizable and adjustable.
 While Agile SMART goals can work for everyone, they are especially well-suited to creative types.